 Other meatloaf and burger recipes

-Don't miss these other meatloaf and burger recipes, like Old Fashioned Meatloaf, Paula Deen Inspired Basic Meatloaf, Grilled Hamburgers, Juicy Lucy Burgers, and Ground Chicken Burgers.
+Don't miss these other meatloaf and burger recipes, like Small Meatloaf for Two, Paula Deen Inspired Basic Meatloaf, Burgers on the Grill, Juicy Lucy Burgers, and Ground Chicken Burgers.

-To Fry on the stovetop: Using a large non-stick skillet like cast iron, heat 1 tablespoon of oil over medium heat until hot.
-Add the patties and flip in about 5 minutes when the bottom is darker brown.
-Add ketchup to the top and fry for about 5 more minutes until 165° internal temperature.
+Use a large non-stick or cast-iron skillet.
+Heat 1 tablespoon of oil over medium heat until hot.
+Add the patties and cook for about 5 minutes until the bottom is nicely browned.
+Flip, add ketchup to the top, and continue cooking for about 5 more minutes until the internal temperature reaches 160°F for beef or 165°F for poultry.

-To Grill: Preheat the grill to high—clean and oil the grates.
-Grill for about 5 minutes, flip, and coat the top with ketchup.
-Grill for about 5 more minutes until 165° internal temperature.
+Preheat the grill to high.
+Clean and oil the grates.
+Grill the patties for about 5 minutes, flip, and add ketchup to the top.
+Grill for another 5 minutes, or until the internal temperature is 160°F for beef or 165°F for poultry.

-- If the adjusted recipe calls for a fraction of an egg, round up the number.
-For example, 1 ½ becomes 2 whole eggs.
+- If the adjusted recipe calls for part of an egg, round up.
+For example, 1½ eggs becomes 2 whole eggs.

 🍴How to Serve Meatloaf Burger Patties

-To serve on burger buns, top with a slice of cheese, bacon, lettuce, tomato, mustard, or pickles.
-Serve with side dishes like Baked French Fries or Microwave Corn on the Cob.
+Serve on a burger bun with cheese, bacon, lettuce, tomato, mustard, or pickles.
+Add a simple side like Homemade French Fries or Microwave Corn on the Cob.

-Serve as a mini meatloaf with a hot vegetable like Green Beans with Almonds, Roasted Asparagus, or Parmesan Roasted Cauliflower.
-Add a nice Dinner Roll and potatoes like Oven Roasted Baby Potatoes or Parmesan Baked Potatoes.
+Plate with a hot vegetable like Green Beans with Almonds, Roasted Asparagus, or Parmesan Roasted Cauliflower.
+Add a side of potatoes, such as Oven Roasted Red Potatoes or Parmesan Baked Potatoes.

 ❓FAQs

-Be sure to clean and oil the grill grates.
-Add a light spray of PAM cooking spray on both sides of the patties will help prevent sticking.
+Make sure the grates are cleaned and oiled before cooking.
+A light spray of PAM or another cooking spray on both sides of the patties can also help prevent sticking.

-The egg works as a binder, and having too much is always better than not enough.
-1 egg per pound or part of a pound of meat is a good rule.
+Eggs act as the binder, and more is better than not enough—use one egg per pound or part of a pound.

 Ingredients